Human Rights in Criminal Justice

 - The item in question could be evidence for an offence – not necessarily the offence that the police were originally there to investigate.
-If police were searching for a house for a murder weapon and they found class A drugs on the premises, they could seize them even though they pertain to different charges.
+If the police were searching for a house for a murder weapon and they found class-A drugs on the premises, they could seize them even though they pertain to different charges.

 - The item was obtained from the offence, or as the result of the offence – for example, a stolen item.

 - Police need the item to remain intact, and they feel that the item needs to be seized to prevent its alteration, destruction or disposal.